Poking Around Les Puces de Paris

 A visit to our favourite shop (#92), however, is as much about enjoying the aesthetics of collecting as it is browsing the collections of kitsch that fill the wooden boxes in this dimly-lit store: everything from miniature plastic pink baby dolls to tiny religious trinkets that are perfect for charm bracelets!
 On the walls above the boxes the owner has charmingly displayed his finds in symmetrical patterns that make you want to purchase dozens of these delightful little bits and pieces and replicate the artful display back home.
 Ah, but if only we had a home…

-• How to get there: from Porte de Clignancourt Metro station, follow the crowds through the cheap clothes market (selling everything from Indian hippy clothes to fake Ed Hardy t-shirts), and head under the concrete overpass to Rue des Rosiers, from where you can access all the markets.
+From Porte de Clignancourt Metro station, follow the crowds through the cheap clothes market (selling everything from Indian hippy clothes to fake Ed Hardy t-shirts), and head under the concrete overpass to Rue des Rosiers, from where you can access all the markets.

-• When to go: the markets are on from 9am-6pm Saturday, 10am-6pm Sunday, and 11am-5pm Monday, but the earlier you go the better to catch the owners in a bright mood (remember, everything is negotiable), and to avoid the crowds.
+The markets are on from 9am-6pm Saturday, 10am-6pm Sunday, and 11am-5pm Monday, but the earlier you go the better to catch the owners in a bright mood (remember, everything is negotiable), and to avoid the crowds.
 The markets can get very crowded so if you’re claustrophobic, best to avoid them altogether in favour of smaller neighbourhood flea markets

-• What to take: very little!
+Very little!
 Hide your wallet in an inside jacket pocket or bury your purse deep in your handbag as the area is notorious for pickpockets.
 You don’t need to take lots of money, as many dealers accept credit cards, although obviously they prefer cash.